60+ Essential French Phrases for Beginners to Start Speaking Now

 (Why is it “où sont“, when previously we used “où est“?
 Easy: sont means “are” while est means “is”.
 Since toilettes is plural, you must use sont, not est – “where are the toilets?”, rather than “where is the toilets”, which wouldn’t make sense.)

-Another equivalent expression is: “quelle est l'heure limite d'occupation?”
+Another similar expression is: “quelle est l'heure limite d'occupation?”
+(Lit: “What is the occupancy cut-off time?”

 France is famous for its food, so while you're there, you'll probably want to dine in a restaurant or two!